oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/sales/organization-promotions.rst

 Configure Promotions Settings per Organization
 ==============================================

 .. hint:: The **Case-Insensitive Coupon Codes** feature is available since OroCommerce v4.1.3.
-To check which application version you are running, see the :ref:`system Information <system-information>`.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 The settings controls whether to enable or disable entering coupon codes that are different only by letter case (e.g., *SpringSale*, *SPRINGSALE*, *springsale*) during the checkout.
 Depending on the configuration you set, the coupon codes can be considered either equal or different.